North American Racing Academy: History

-Hall of Fame jockey and two-time Kentucky Derby winner (1987 and 1994) Chris McCarron is credited with the idea of the school's creation in 1988 after he addressed a school for professional riders in Japan.
+Hall of Fame jockey and two-time Kentucky Derby winner (1987 and 1994) Chris McCarron is credited with the idea of the school's creation in 1988 after he addressed a school for professional riders during his time in Japan for the year's Japan Cup race.
 Chris McCarron played a hands-on role in the school until his retirement in December 2014.
 He continues to be involved in NARA providing a capstone class to the graduating class.

 Many countries that have Thoroughbred racing require anyone applying for a jockey's license to have completed a course at a recognized school for jockeys, but the United States does not.
 In 2006, the North American Racing Academy was formed as part of the Bluegrass Community and Technical College, which is accredited by the Southern Association of Colleges and Schools.

 While the program is the only college level program in the United States for jockeys, there are programs in racetrack management at the University of Louisville and the University of Arizona.